bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

 title: How to Think Recursively
 ---

-In this article, we will look at multiplication problem and solve it recursively and iteratively.
+In this article, we will look at some example problems and solve it recursively and iteratively.
 Sometimes it is possible to define an algorithm in terms of itself.
 This process is called recursion.
 It is similar to mathematical induction.

 <blockquote class="note">
   <strong>MATHEMATICAL INDUCTION</strong>